Acknowledgements

 Generous support from the JAMS Foundation in 2012 enabled the Consortium to implement major upgrades to the CRInfo project.

 • Anonymous Donors - We have had one anonymous donor who donated $25,000 to Beyond Intractability.
-We still do not know who this was, but you know who you are...and we want to gratefully acknowledge your gift which have been very helpful.
+We still do not know who this was, but you know who you are...and we want to acknowledge your gift which was very helpful.

 • Beyond Intractability Community